types of braces

 FACT CHECKED

 A beautiful smile is an asset that can boost your confidence and leave a lasting impression.
-If you’re considering teeth straightening, you might find yourself faced with a decision: invisible braces or traditional metal braces?
+If you’re considering teeth straightening, you might be faced with a decision: invisible braces or traditional metal braces.
 Both options are effective, but they have distinct differences that can significantly impact your experience during treatment.
-In this comprehensive guide, we will explore the pros and cons of invisible braces and metal braces, helping you make an informed choice for your orthodontic journey.
+This comprehensive guide will explore the pros and cons of invisible and metal braces, helping you make an informed choice for your orthodontic journey.

 Part 1: Invisible Braces